-- 6.1 The room in which an appliance is installed must have a permanent air vent to outside air or to a room which itself has direct access to outside air.
-The minimum effective area of the air vent(s) must be 104cm. - 6.2 Installations in cupboards or compartments require permanent vents for cooling purposes, one at high level and one at low level, either direct to outside air or to a room.
-Both vents must pass to the same room or be on the same wall to outside air. - 6.3 Refer to BS 6798 and BS 5440:2 for additional information. - 6.4 There must be sufficient clearance around the appliance to allow proper circulation of ventilation air.
-The clearances required for Installation and Servicing will normally be adequate for ventilation.
-See Section 4.6. - 6.5 The minimum free areas required are given below.
+- 6.1 Installations in cupboards or compartments require permanent vents for cooling purposes, one at high level and one at low level, either direct to outside air or to a room.
+Both vents must pass to the same room or be on the same wall to outside air - 6.2 Refer to BS 6798 and BS 5440:2 for additional information. - 6.3 There must be sufficient clearance around the appliance to allow proper circulation of ventilation air.
+The clearances required for Installation and Servicing will normally be adequate for ventilation. - 6.4 The minimum free areas required are given below.